rosflight/rosflight_docs/docs/developer-guide/rosplane/path-planning/path-planning-overview.md

 In their work, the path planning functionality of the aircraft is split into three main parts, as shown in Figure 1.

+!!! note
+    This is not a full description of the architecture.
+    For example, the state estimator is not shown, and not all of the inputs to each of the blocks is included.
+    These elements were removed from the figure for clarity.

 | ![Diagram of Path Planning Architecture](../../../assets/path_planner_assets/path-planning-overview.svg "Path Planning Architecture") |
 | :--: |
 |*Figure 1: Path planning architecture - based on Figure 1.1 in* Small Unmanned Aircraft: Theory and Practice|